 Please write a cover letter on the following: In relation to Seattle University's educational mission and values, (a) please share your current work history and leadership experience, and (b) what specific departments and/or areas in student development you are most interested in learning about through an assistantship?

-Graduate assistantships are compensated with an annual stipend.
-The stipend for the 2018-2019 academic year is $15,605, before taxes, and is based on an average of twenty hours per week.
+Graduate Assistants are compensated with an annual stipend.
+The stipend for the 2018-2019 academic year is $15,605, before taxes, and is based on an average of 20 hours per week.
 The stipend is paid in three installments, one at the beginning of each quarter.
-Stipend funds can be used to tuition, but are not limited to that and can be used at the student's discretion.
-Some GAships come with other benefits such as room and board, and that information is distributed during the interview/hiring process.
+Stipend funds can be used to pay tuition, but are not limited to that purpose and can be used at the student's discretion.
+Some Graduate Assistantships in Housing & Residence Life are also compensated with room and board.
+Information about these possible additional benefits will be provided during the interview and hiring process.
 Currently, there is no tuition remission benefit associated with Graduate Assistantships.

 Albers School of Business and Economics